whitehatsec/glicense/README.md

 which provide hundreds of additional features related to open source compliance.

-**Warning:** The binary itself must be trusted and untampered with to provide accurate results.
-It is trivial to modify the dependency information of a compiled binary.
-This is the opposite side of the same coin with source-based dependency analysis where the source must not be tampered.

 ## Features

   * List dependencies and their associated licenses